 There are two kinds of exfoliators.
 Physical ones slough off dead skin cells using teeny-tiny grains or granules of some type, while chemical ones do it using face acids.
-Both will give you softer skin, lighten acne scars, and improve skin texture without turning you red or creating wrinkles in the process.
+Both will give you softer skin, lighten acne scars, and improve skin texture without making you red or creating wrinkles in the process.
 The market has a ton right now, and we’ve probably tried most of them.
 Below, we’ve rounded up the best ones for creamy, velvety, bump-free skin.

-The Affordable Exfoliator
+The Best Affordable Exfoliator

 Trust the Ordinary — the minimalist, direct-to-consumer Everlane of skin care — to make exfoliation easy.
 This is made of straight-up glycolic acid, one of the smallest types of acid molecules, making it incredibly effective because it can penetrate the skin so well.
 It’s also wildly affordable.

-The Super-Powerful French Exfoliator
+The Very Intense French Exfoliator

 This is an extremely potent chemical exfoliator — so much so that beauty editors refer to it as “Jesus in a bottle.”
 There are seven different P50 products, all with slightly different names.
 The original is the strongest but may not be best for sensitive skin.
 The skin-care obsessives on Reddit consider P50 PIGM 400 a holy-grail product because it’s gentle yet sturdy — ideal for people with hyperpigmentation issues and those who struggle with skin tone.